isaacmayernik/Forgotten/README.md

 To lose, players must die during combat by reaching zero health.
 Death is not permanent, as players will respawn at their last save.
 Thus, players can learn from their mistakes and try again.

-Assets can be found [here](https://github.com/isaacmayernik/ForgottenAssets) or [in this zipped Unreal project](https://github.com/isaacmayernik/Forgotten/blob/main/Forgotten%20Build%201.0/Forgotten.zip).
+Assets can be found [here](https://github.com/isaacmayernik/ForgottenAssets).
 Feel free to use anything inside.